LucaBallan/PythonTradingPlatform/README.md

 <BR>

-UNSUPPORTED FEATURES
+Unsupported Features
 ---

 - margin accounts are not supported

 - multiple legs orders are not supported

-- any features not supported by the E*Trade APIs is not supported by this platform
+- any features not supported by the ETrade APIs is not supported by this platform